enspirit/seshat/README.md

 # Examples

-Please have a look at the [examples/](examples/) folder, you'll find simples examples showcasing:
+Please have a look at the [examples/](examples/) folder, you'll find simple examples showcasing:

 * [serving files from a local storage](examples/local.ts)
 * [serving files from an S3 bucket](examples/s3.ts)